North Country Trail by state: New York

 The NCT/FLT continues in like fashion into the region south of the Finger Lakes.
 In Schuyler County, the trail walks through downtown Watkins Glen and walks around the southern end of Seneca Lake.
 The trail later walks through Connecticut Hill Wildlife Management Area and continues through forested lands in the region south of Ithaca, with footpaths through six different small state forest districts.
 In Cortland County, the trail follows the Tioughnioga River for several miles, and near Messengerville it uses a rural road to pass under I-81.
 The trail then trends to the north and passes through seven more small state forest districts and Tioughnioga Wildlife Management Area in Madison County.

 At the northern edge of the wildlife area, the NCT and the Finger Lakes Trail finally separate, with the NCT continuing north via rural roads though Nelson Swamp Unique Area and the town of Cazenovia, where is crosses US 20.
 The trail continues on rural roads through Canastota; near Oneida it uses a rural road to pass over I-90.
 The trail then joins an old canal towpath for about seven miles through Old Erie Canal State Historic Park, After a brief jaunt through farmlands, the trail then heads east on the towpath of the more familiar Erie Canal for about 2 mi, and then walks through extensive residential and commercial neighborhoods in Rome.
 In that city, the trail traverses Fort Stanwix National Monument and then parklands along the Mohawk River.
 After leaving Rome, the trail walks alongside Delta Reservoir and continues via rural roads to the north.
 In Oneida County it passes through Buck Hill State Forest and Pixley Falls State Park, but remains on roads.
 The trail next walks through Boonville and then roughly follows the valley of the Black River to the southeast.
 Shortly after entering Herkimer County, the trail enters Adirondack Park.

 The NCT spends about the next 158 mi in Adirondack Park, first on preexisting footpaths through extensive wilderness areas in the park's western regions.
-Near Schroon Lake it joins a rural road to pass over I-87, followed by a walk though the town of the same name.
+Near Schroon Lake it joins a rural road to pass over I-87, followed by a walk through the town of the same name.
 To the northeast, the trail walks along NY 74 for a few miles then continues on a series of remote forest roads.
 In this region, the North Country Trail Association plans to build footpaths through nearby wilderness areas.
 In Essex County the trail walks alongside Penfield Pond for about two miles.
 Still following rural roads to the northeast, the NCT reaches the shore of Lake Champlain and then walks through Crown Point State Historic Park.
 The trail joins NY 185 for a half-mile-long bridge over the lake and into Vermont.